STANDING ORDERS OF THE DOWNHILL ONLY CLUB

 The Communications & Marketing Subcommittee is responsible for:

-- The promotion of the Club and its activities internally and externally and for the design, production and distribution of printed and on-line material for Members and for use outside the Club.
+- The promotion of the Club and its activities internally and externally and for the design, production and distribution of printed and on-line material for the membership and for use outside the Club.

-- The Club’s website, social media marketing, such as Facebook and Twitter, support for the editor in the production of the Journal, the mid-year Newsletter and such other material as is required for communications with Members or externally.
+- The Club’s website, social media marketing, such as Facebook and Twitter, support for the editor in the production of the Journal, the mid-year Newsletter and such other material as is required for communications with the Membership or externally.

 - Maintenance of the Club’s design standards, branding and visual identity.